WwDinhwW/FCJ-report-HUGO-SE192671/content/en/4-events/_index.en.md

 type: "page"
 ---

-During my internship, I participated in six AWS events — each one a memorable experience filled with new knowledge, hands-on learning, valuable insights, along with fun moments and community interaction.
+**During my internship, I participated in 6 AWS events, each one a memorable experience filled with new knowledge, hands-on learning, valuable insights, along with fun moments and community interaction.**

 ### [Event 1](event_1/)